Western Blue Chip Current Update

 The states included in the Western Blue Chip Economic Forecast are Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.

-Non-Agricultural Job Growth in the Western States (Annual Percent Change)
+Gross Domestic Product Growth in the Western States (Annual Percent Change in Real GDP)